team-a1/robot-a1/Libraries/README.txt

 Both files must be in Library folder of the firmware folder.

-Use uimenu.h to created a menu for choosing program. ui(n) creates the menu where n is the number of programs.
+Use uimenu.h to created a menu for choosing program. ui(n) creates the menu where n is the number of programs including diagnostics.
 Diagnostics is program 0 and automatically included as long as diagnostics.h is included

 Example: